Effective Practices

 - Have lead free help sessions or online study rooms so that there are more times available for students to obtain help.

 - Consider how you can effectively engage different types of , such as undergraduate instructional assistants and graduate teaching assistants, to take advantage of each group’s unique strengths.
 For example, as near peers, undergraduate instructional assistants are generally more relatable to other undergraduate students, and are typically better able to understand their institutional context and help students feel comfortable asking questions that they might be hesitant to ask their instructor or even a graduate student.
-If undergraduate instructional assistants are part of a with a strong pedagogy component, they might know more than graduate students about research-based instructional practices.
+If undergraduate instructional assistants are part of a with a strong pedagogy component, they might know more than graduate students about research-based teaching practices.
 For more details, see the section on Undergraduate Instructional Assistants.
 Graduate students, in contrast, typically know more about physics subject matter, as well as how the content of a particular course fits into the broader context of the physics discipline.

 - Consider using structured student discussions with discussion prompts and feedback provided either by students to one another or by instructional team members.